Can I use an existing personal pension to meet my auto-enrolment duties?08 February 2017 Back to results

 - Contributions paid, or to be paid, to the plan must meet the minimum requirements set by the Government.

-You’ll need to make sure that the Government minimum contribution levels are being met.
-If they’re not, the simplest way to avoid breaching the minimum contribution rules is to agree contributions calculated using percentage rates applied to pensionable earnings (as part of the employee’s contract of employment).
+If you’re not paying the Government minimum contribution levels, the simplest way to avoid breaching the minimum contribution rules is to agree contributions calculated using percentage rates applied to pensionable earnings (as part of the contract of employment).

 The rates and earnings definition can then be modelled around the minimum requirements set by the Government to make it easier for you to make sure the minimum requirements aren’t breached.